odiseoteam/SyliusGeoPlugin/README.md

 ## Description

-This is a Sylius Plugin that add GeoLocation to your store with GeoIP2 API features:
+This is a Sylius Plugin that add Geolocation to your store with GeoIP2 API features:
 <a href="https://github.com/maxmind/GeoIP2-php" target="_blank" title="GeoIP2">https://github.com/maxmind/GeoIP2-php</a>

 Some of that features are: